 Salt and starter cultures such as whey, kefir grains, and freeze-dried cultures can promote the fermenting process by inhibiting the growth of undesirable microorganisms, favoring the growth of desired Lactobacilli, and in some cases even adding desirable bacteria to the culturing process.
 Which combination you chose is dependent on your particular project and any dietary limitations you may have.

 Historically, salt was used to preserve foods before refrigeration.
 Vegetables ferment better under the protection of salt dissolved in water or brine.
-Salt pulls out the moisture in food denying bacteria the aqueous solution it needs to live and grow except for the desired salt-tolerant Lactobacilli bacteria.
+Salt pulls out the moisture in food, denying bacteria the aqueous solution they need to live and grow except for the desired salt-tolerant Lactobacilli strains.
 By suppressing the growth of other bacteria and mold, salt provides a slower fermentation process that is perfect for cultured vegetables that are to be stored for longer periods of time.
-When using salt without a starter, you are allowing the natural bacteria that exists on the vegetables to do the fermenting.
+When using salt without a starter, you are allowing the natural bacteria that exist on the vegetables to do the fermenting.

 Using some form of bacterial starter can speed up the fermentation process.
 Below are various starters that you might like to try.
 Many people find that the type of starter they use affects the flavor so try various types to see which ones your taste buds prefer.

 Whey.
-Whey injects the vegetables with good bacteria but is dairy-based so not recommended for those who are dairy intolerant.
-Make sure the whey is properly strained and fresh tasting as it will lend that flavor to the batch.
+Whey infuses the vegetables with good bacteria but is dairy-based so not recommended for those who are dairy intolerant.
+Make sure the whey is properly strained and fresh-tasting as it will lend its flavor to the batch.
 You can add salt along with the whey for flavor and to keep the vegetables crunchy.
-Using whey without any salt will make the ferment go faster but the end result will have a mushy texture and be more susceptible to mold.
+Using whey without any salt will make the ferment go faster but the end product will have a mushy texture and be more susceptible to mold.
 You can make whey by straining yogurt, kefir, or buttermilk or by clabbering raw milk.

 Kefir Grains.
 You can add milk or water kefir grains to your vegetable ferments.
 Just mix them into the vegetables.
 Once your vegetables are fermented you can eat the grains along with your ferment or fish them out.
 Once milk kefir grains or water kefir grains have been used in a vegetable ferment, they normally won't work again in a milk or sugar-based beverage.
 It is recommended to use new grains for each batch of fermented vegetables.
 Salt in these ferments is optional, and will slow the process but enhance flavor and crunch while offering some protection from mold.

-Freeze-dried Starter Cultures.
-Vegetable Starter Cultures are freeze-dried bacteria packaged in foil envelopes that you can mix into your ferment.
+Dried Starter Cultures.
+Vegetable Starter Cultures are dried bacteria, packaged in foil envelopes, that you can mix into your ferment.
 You can store them in your freezer and use as you need.
 This is a very simple and easy way to speed up your fermentation process.

 Making Substitutions in Recipes